 CBD inhibits the function of both enzymes.
 This means CBD can increase the amount of the medication that’s metabolized in your body.

 However, we don’t know the significance of this interaction.
-In addition, we don’t know how this interaction is caused — it could be by CBD dosage or the CBD ingestion method.
+In addition, we don’t know how this interaction is caused — it could be by CBD serving size or the CBD ingestion method.

 CBD and SSRIs

 SSRIs, or selective serotonin reuptake inhibitors, are the most common type of antidepressants prescribed.
 They are well-researched, effective, and come with the fewest side effects.

 It’s still unclear how CBD interacts specifically with SSRIs.
 It is reported that many SSRIs are processed through CYP3A4 and CYP2C6 pathways, and CBD can also affect these enzymes, potentially increasing the amount of SSRI within the body.
 Since we’re unsure about the results of this interaction, always discuss taking CBD with your doctor.

 If you want to completely forego your antidepressants and take CBD instead, this is something you definitely need to discuss with your doctor.